BlackIsCoding/BlackIsCoding/README.md

 <p align="center">
 I am an ambitious kid willing to do whatever it takes to work for FAANG companies one day, and then something his own<br>
-I love challenging myself, and taste the dopamine dose after solving an exercice.
+I love challenging myself, and taste the dopamine dose after solving a problem.
 </p>

 ---